jpmaldonado/impala_training/building_queries.md

     ALTER TABLE database.table_name CHANGE old_colname new_colname data_type

+You can use this statment to change both column names and the data type of a column.
+Below we change the column name:

     ALTER TABLE default.my_wacky_table_name CHANGE kav_freq kaviar_freq float

+And in the following statement we change the data type and column name:

+    ALTER TABLE default.my_wacky_table_name CHANGE kaviar_freq kav_test INT

 [Impala's website](http://www.cloudera.com/content/www/en-us/documentation/archive/impala/2-x/2-1-x/topics/impala_alter_table.html) has more information and options for ALTER table statments.